How To Get To Hampstead Heath And The Pleasures It Affords

 Where is Hampstead Heath?

-Hampstead is a North London district (NW3), situated between Highgate to the east and Belsize Park to the south.
+Hampstead is a North London district (NW3), situated between Highgate to the east, Kentish Town to the south east and Belsize Park to the south.
 It stands proudly on the Northern Heights, making it a wonderful viewing platform from which to survey the City of London and out to Greater London.

-The heath is one of the biggest London parks and Hampstead is synonymous with green space and open air.
+Hampstead Heath is one of London’s biggest open air, green spaces.
 Despite it being a leafy suburb with a village-like feel, Central London is in very easy reach – around 15 minutes by tube.

 The famous London underground sign with the 'public subway' below the red circle